 Customizing your ShortStack campaign's domain, subdomain, or subfolder can provide benefits to marketing, branding, and SEO.
 Using these configurations, you can show your ShortStack campaign as if it exists on a domain you own.
 For example:

 - Instead of using one of our domains, like: https://a.pgtb.me/ABC123

 - You can instead publish to your own domain like: https://www.example.com or to a custom domain with a custom subfolder like: https://www.example.com/mycontest

 Custom domain, subdomain, and subfolder configurations can be complex and should be performed by an IT professional.
 Your web host may be able to assist you.

-- For DNS configurations, you must have the ability to manage DNS settings on your domain registrar.
-For embedding, you must have the ability to create files and folders on your hosted web server.
+- For embedding: You must have the ability to create files and folders on your hosted web server.

-To ensure your ShortStack Campaign is free from duplicate content issues with search engines, it is important to specify a Canonical URL for your custom domain, subdomain, or subfolder.
+To ensure your ShortStack campaign is free from duplicate content issues with search engines, it is important to specify a canonical URL for your custom domain, subdomain, or subfolder.
+To do so:

 - Add a new Code Widget with the following code, changing the href attribute to your custom domain, subdomain, or subfolder: